 This was a new destination for us.
-Lucca is a small, walled medieval town.
+Lucca is a small, walled medieval town, and the birthplace of Giacomo Puccini.
 After a short bus ride, our guide escorted us to the center of the town, gave us information to help us with our particular interests, and then we set out to explore on our own.
 We walked the walls of the city, stopped off for coffee, visited the Duomo in the main piazza, and visited the Baptistry of St. John.
 We were careful with our dawdling (so easy to do in Tuscany), but left time to wander among the streets and shops.

 On the second day, we opted for the full-day tour, A Day in Tuscany.